TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 === Comparison to given formula

 The values calculated using the Beer-Lambert law are in line with the values calculated using the given formulas in @calculation-with-given-formula.
 The difference is small ($#(calc.round(digits: 2, calc.abs((chla-given-formula + chlb-given-formula) / 1000 - c_total_g_dil) / c_total_g_dil * 100)) space "%"$) and indicates that the Beer-Lambert law and our calculations are a valid method for determining the chlorophyll concentration.
 Small differences can be attributed to different extinction coefficients of the chlorophylls used when precalculating the given formulas' factors.

 @given-formula-difference-interpretation describes the unknown origin of the instructor-provided formulas.
 After performing the calculations ourselves, we can observe that once the extinction coefficients $epsilon$ and molecular weights $"MG"$ are known for both chlorophyll types, the concentration equation reduces to simple multilinear functions with constant factors applied to the remaining variables $E_lambda$.
 This suggests that the given formulas are simplified versions of the complete calculation chain we performed based on the Beer-Lambert law.

 == Descriptive Statistics

+#footnote[Calculate all concentrations purely on the given formula based on extinction.]
+#footnote[All and by source material type.]
+#footnote[
+  Compare concentrations filled out on sheet vs newly calculated.
+Compare filled out total concentrations vs.newly calculated vs. 652nm formula.
+]

 #pagebreak()
 #pagebreak()